osgeonl/tv.osgeo.nl/content/redactie.md

 to the "broadcast studio".
 StreamYard makes the composite video and will stream live to [Twitch](https://twitch.tv/osgeonl) and [YouTube](https://www.youtube.com/channel/UCvSAN6ur4RoGUqxtvmgsb8g) but only during broadcast hour (thu 16:00-17:00 CEST).
 Not e.g. while preparing.
 Viewers watch the show via YouTube and Twitch.
-The show is also recorded for later viewing YouTube.
+The show is also recorded for later viewing on YouTube.

 There are some things you need to know, tips & tricks, especially when first time in the show, read more here: